What do Hunt and Johnson think about Brexit, the NHS and taxes?

 – Immigration

-Mr Johnson pledged to guarantee the rights of EU citizens living in the UK in a post-Brexit world.
+Mr Johnson has taken a tough stance towards illegal immigration, and pledged to guarantee the rights of EU citizens living in the UK in a post-Brexit world.

-He also wants a points-based system for immigration, similar to that in Australia.
+His grand proposal is a points-based system inspired by Australia’s, which he celebrated as having a simple system based on fairness, contribution and restriction.

+He said the UK should be “much more open to high-skilled immigration such as scientists”, but there should be “control” over the number of unskilled workers entering.

 Mr Hunt called for “flexibility” to immigration numbers, though he wants to bring them down and review the £30,000 salary minimum for those arriving to work from overseas.